The provisions of the federal COBRA law provide a valuable benefit to employees.

 The administration of COBRA can be very difficult.
-Our country’s healthcare system is perpetually changing.
+Our country’s healthcare system is perpetually changing, especially in light of COVID-19.
 Many employers find it close to impossible to manage it all and adhere to the compliance laws of COBRA.

 That is why so many companies opt to outsource COBRA continuation of health coverage.
 Using a third-party administrator (TPA) to make sure that a former employee has access to COBRA not only helps to ensure that this individual will receive coverage, but it gives the employer peace of mind so they can focus on running their business.

 The benefits of outsourcing COBRA far outweigh the penalties of the burdensome amounts of administrative work COBRA entails, and the cost of fines for non-compliance.

 New for 2020: COBRA Deadlines Extended Due to COVID-19

 The Department of Labor (DOL) Employee Benefits Security Administration (EBSA) issued a COVID-19 relief rule which extends the time periods in which individuals can submit claims for coverage, elect and pay for COBRA continuation coverage, enroll in group health plan coverage, and file appeals for benefit determinations.
 The extensions are known as the “Outbreak Period” which is defined as the period beginning March 1, 2020 and ending 60 days after the date on which the federal government declares the COVID-19 National Emergency has ended.
 The rule specifies that the Outbreak Period may not be longer than one year.
 See more details about the ruling and FAQs here.